 If the defendant violates the restraining order in any way, they can be immediately arrested.
 Violations of either kind of order - temporary or final - are considered criminal offenses, and sometimes can even be accompanied by jail time.
 So, even though it is basically a civil matter, and restraining orders in NJ are obtained through civil court, it can quickly become a criminal issue with criminal punishment.

 The grounds to get a restraining order in New Jersey are broad, and it's easy to see why.
 In a 2003 review from the New Jersey Domestic Violence Fatality Review Board, it found that there was usually a history of domestic violence including police reports, guns and firearms were almost always used in said fatalities, and in most homicide-suicides, it was perpetrating men who killed their intimate partners.
 Domestic violence is a serious issue, and the law in NJ has, as a necessity, made it easier to obtain a restraining order to protect potential victims of domestic violence.

-If you have need advice on getting a restraining order in NJ, or have been served with one and need help, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
+If you have need advice on getting a restraining order in NJ, or have been served with one and need help, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.